gopherclass/mink/README.md

-# ginq
+# mink

-golang integrated query
+query in golang